 I’ve chosen the three following factors to compare BLE association models regarding my use case :

-- Should not require complex user interaction on the Raspberry Pi’s side (e.g. no SSH login to type a passkey)
+- User authentication but with simple interaction (e.g. no SSH login to type a passkey)

 - Must be able to control who can connect to the Raspberry Pi (i.e. only known device or manually approved ones)

 - Secure enough (as much as Bluetooth can)

 Let’s summarize what we’ve asserted in the previous chapter :

 |Numeric comparison*||Just Works||Passkey Entry||Out of Band||BR/EDR Legacy Pairing|